Nagendra1997/libmesibo/custom.md

 ```
 Sync Gradle and you are all set.

+In order to have your own custom chat layout, you need to have one MessagingActivity class and one MessagingUiFragment class.

+MessagingActivity.java loads MessagingUIFragment which has MesiboRecyclerView and Adapter.
+MesiboUiFragment has your custom view.
+Lets create them one by one:

-## Create MessagingUIFragment.java
+## 1. Create MessagingUIFragment.java

 Create the MessagingUiFragment that extends MesiboMessagingFragment.
-Here you have a recyclerView that is populated whenever there is a message sent or received.

 ```java
 public class MessagingUiFragment extends MesiboMessagingFragment implements MesiboRecycleViewHolder.Listener {
    @Override